TYPE DESIGN INFORMATION PAGE last updated on

 Cincinnati, OH-based designer who is working on First Glance (2005, serif) and a revival of Imre Reiner's Gotika (2005).
 [Google] [More] ⦿ | |

-Cincinnati, OH-based creator of the thin avant-garde sans face Zephyr (2012).
+Cincinnati, OH-based creator of the thin avant-garde sans typeface Zephyr (2012).
 [Google] [More] ⦿ | |

-In 1994, Fantazia published a 2500-font CD (431MB), with fonts in TTF, T1 formats for both Mac and PC.
-These were almost certainly copied or slightly altered fonts.
-On the web, the fonts are recognized by their name, which starts with FZ.
-The mother company, Fantazia Concepts Inc, used to be located in PO Box 5142, Willowick, OH 44095 (1-(216)-951-5666, fax 1-(216)-951-9241).
+| In 1994, Fantazia published a 2500-font CD (431MB), with fonts in TTF and T1 formats for both Mac and PC.
+The packages changed names over the years---they were called Fantazia Concepts, and Fantazia Fonts and Sounds at some point.
+The font names are recognized by their prefix, FZ.
+The mother company, Fantazia Concepts Inc, used to be located at PO Box 5142, Willowick, OH 44095.
 It seems to have disappeared though.
-The link I am providing is to a site from which the collection can be downloaded for free.
-The fonts can also be found in these four files, here, here, here, and here.
-[Google] [More] ⦿ | |
+[Google] [More] ⦿ |

+Cincinnati-based foundry, also called Franklin Type Foundry, and Allison&Smith.
+Publishers of Convenient book of specimens Franklin Type Foundry (1889, Cincinnati).
 Examples of the thousands of images in this 457-page book: Aesthetic, Armenian, Art Initials, Bank Not Black Extended, Card Gothic, Chancel, Circular Script, Condensed Title No. 3, French Clarendon, French Clarendon Shaded, Hogarth, Japanesque No. 3, Latin Condensed, Moslem, Queen Bess Script, Radiant, Ringlet, St. Louis, Steel Plate, Teutonic, Title Text, Title Text Open, Trojan, Unique.
-Digital revivals include MFC Brass Rules Petit (2013, Monogram Fonts Co).
+Digital revivals include MFC Brass Rules Petit (2013, Monogram Fonts Co), MFC Brass Rules Grand (2015, Monogram Fonts Co: based on Franklin Type Foundry's brass rules in Convenient Book of Specimens, 1889), MFC Franklin Corners (2009, Monogram Fonts Co: based on Metal Corners from the 1889 Convenient Book of Specimens).
 [Google] [More] ⦿ | |

 Frederick Awich